What Is A Medicare Supplement Plan?

 Is a Medicare Supplement Plan worth it?

 Under Original Medicare, (Part A) hospital costs can escalate very quickly -- even when you are only paying 20 percent of the total cost.
-Medicare Part A also requires a per "benefit period" deductible (currently $1,364).
-This is not an annual deductible.
-You could experience more than one benefit period (separate deductible amount each) within a calendar year.
+Medicare Part A also requires a per "benefit period" deductible ($1,600 in 2023).
+This is not a one-time annual deductible.
+You could experience more than one benefit period (separate, additional $1,600 deductible amounts each time) within a calendar year.

 Even without a hospitalization event, the 20 percent co-insurance and co-pays for your regular (Medicare Part B) doctors and health care services can add up.